-Protein is an essential nutrient for muscle building, wound healing, healthy hair, skin and nails and proper immune function.
-Protein is best known for supporting the building and repairing of muscle tissue, which helps to build and maintain strength.
+Protein is an essential nutrient for muscle growth and repair, wound healing, healthy hair, skin and nails and proper immune function.
+Both endurance and power/strength athletes need adequate protein to build strength and repair damaged muscle tissue that occurs during regular training.
 Protein has also been shown to regulate appetite by filling you up and allowing you to feel more satisfied with fewer calories.
-For individuals at risk for overweight and obesity based on the FTO gene, a high protein diet can help with weight loss and weight maintenance over both the short-term and long-term.
+For athletes at risk of carrying excess fat mass or unable to easily achieve their desired lean physique, a high protein diet can help with achieving and maintaining a lean physique over both the short-term and long-term.